tashian/heal.lgbt/content/_index.md

 Dinners with queer family
 Building a circle of trust
 Creative writing and journaling
-Gay saunas & bathhouses — These communal spaces offer unique opportunities for connection, embodiment, and belonging.
-Many queer people find healing through the combination of heat therapy, body acceptance, and authentic community connection that saunas provide

 ### Bottom-up Healing
 The bottom-up approach starts with the idea that trauma is stored in the body, for example as tension or sterss in the belly, shoulders, neck, jaw, chest, etc. Advocates for bottom-up therapy say that if we reduce stress in the body, our emotions will follow suit and improve.